heroiclabs/nakama-docs/docs/social-realtime-chat.md

 }
 ```

-The `directTopicId` variable contains an ID used to [send messages](#send-messages).
+The `"<user id>"` variable must be an ID used to [send messages](#send-messages).

 !!!
 Note
     A user can [block other users](social-friends.md#block-a-friend) to stop unwanted direct messages.

 ## List online users

-Each user who joins a chat becomes a "presence" in the chat channel - unless they've joined as a "hidden" channel participant.
+Each user who joins a chat becomes a "presence" in the chat channel (unless they've joined as a "hidden" channel user).
 These presences keep information about which users are online.

 A presence is made up of a unique session combined with a user ID.
 This makes it easy to distinguish between the same user connected from multiple devices in the chat channel.

 The user who [joins a chat channel](#join-chat) receives an initial presence list of all other connected users in the chat channel.
-A callback can be used to receive presence changes from the server about users who joined and left.
+A callback can be used to receive presence changes from the server about users who joins and leaves.
 This makes it easy to maintain a list of online users and update it when changes occur.

 !!!
 Summary
     A list of all online users is received when a user joins a chat channel you can combine it with an event handler which notifies when users join or leave.
 Together it becomes easy to maintain a list of online users.